kanisterio/kanister/docs/functions.rst

 * When increasing the replica count, wait until all pods are ready.

-Currently the function supports Deployments and StatefulSets.
+Currently the function supports Deployments, StatefulSets and DeploymentConfigs.

 It is similar to running